dporkka/dporkka/README.md

-# Hi, I'm a web designer and developer
+# Hi, I'm a Web Designer and Developer

 ### I enjoy learning about the latest tech, contributing to open-source projects, and applying my skills to solve problems.